zappfinger/remySQL/README.md

 1> Install remySQLSrv.py and DBClassMySQL.py on the machine where MySQL resides

-2> Modify DBClassMySQL.py (database name, login and password) and enter the IP address of the client machine
+2> Modify DBClassMySQL.py (db name, login and password) and enter the IP address of the client machine, then run remySQLSrv.py

 3> on the client machine install remySQLClient.py, enter the IP address of the MySQL server and run it